blocksrey/www.blocksrey.com/readme.md

 # je.gy
 ## _The shittiest place on the web_

-je.gy is a shitty website made by a non-web developer.
+je.gy is a shitty website made by a non-web-developer.
 The website is powered by cum.

 ## Pre-2008ish era stuff